raventheanalyst/HR-Dashboard-MySQL-PowerBI/README.md

 <body>
 <h1>Summary of Findings</h1>
 <p>• There are more male employees.</p>
-<p>•The white race exhibits the highest prevalence, while the American Indian/Alaskan Native and Native Hawaiian/Other Pacific Islander races display the least prevalence. </p>
+<p>• The white race exhibits the highest prevalence, while the American Indian/Alaskan Native and Native Hawaiian/Other Pacific Islander races display the least prevalence. </p>
-<p>•The youngest employee was 18 and the oldest employee is 57.</p>
+<p>• The youngest employee was 18 and the oldest employee is 57.</p>
 <p>• There are 17482 employees total. </p>
 <p>• 5 age groups were created.
 A large number of employees were between 25-34 followed by 35-44 while the smallest group was 55-64.</p>
 <p>•  More employees work at headquarters than remotely. </p>